Art History/Classics Librarian and Research Engagement Services Leader

 - MS, Library and Information Sciences, Clark Atlanta University, Atlanta, Ga.

-Kim Collins has been at Emory’s Robert W. Woodruff Library since 2000 and supports the library needs of the art history and classics departments, as well as the curators of the Michael C. Carlos Museum.
-She has a BA from Duke and a MA from George Washington University (both in art history) and an IMLS from Clark Atlanta University.
-Kim worked in the museum field (NGA, DC and the High Museum of Art) before moving to academia.
+Kim Collins also supports the library needs of the art history and classics departments, as well as the curators of the Michael C. Carlos Museum.
+Before joining Emory’s Robert W. Woodruff Library in 2000, she worked in the museum field (NGA, DC and the High Museum of Art).

 Kim is an active member of the Art Libraries Society of North America (ARLIS/NA).